-Check the front of the Ingram-Ward Cut-Off Saw to make sure that all of the toggle switches on the electrical panel are in the down (off) position.
+Check the front of the Ingram-Ward Saw/Grinder to make sure that all of the toggle switches on the electrical panel are in the down (off) position.
 At the rear of the unit, labelled electrical outlets can be found.
 The outlet marked VACUUM is for the vacuum pump plug and is controlled by the vacuum toggle switch on the front panel.
 Similarly, the outlet marked COOLANT is for the coolant pump plug and is also controlled by a single toggle switch on the front panel.
 These outlets should be used when a single coolant pump and a single vacuum pump system are used.

-The Ingram-Ward Petrographic Thin Section Cut-Off Saw is wired for 110 volt, 60 Hz operation (unless specified for overseas shipment) and comes with a three-prong plug.
+The Ingram-Ward Compact Combination Thin Section Saw/Grinder is wired for 110 volt, 60 Hz operation (unless specified for overseas shipment) and comes with a three-prong plug.
 It should only be plugged into a receptacle of the same voltage.
 DO NOT TURN ON THIS EQUIPMENT UNTIL THE FOLLOWING CHECKLIST HAS BEEN COMPLETED.

 - (1) Check the vacuum and coolant tubing for kinks and make sure all connections are tight.
-Also check tubing for any sludge accumulation. - (2) Check to see if water jets are properly adjusted with the water flinger and that they are not touching the saw blade or spindle. - (3) Check the rocker arm assembly to make sure it has sufficient clearance from the saw blade and will not hit it if moved forward accidentally.
-Be sure the rocker arm is also resting on the splash shield brace before starting motor. - (4) Be sure rubber pads are properly positioned under the corners of the machine. - (5) Check to see that the pins on the vacuum chuck plate do not extend beyond the thickness of your microscope slide. - (6) Empty the coolant trap in the vacuum system. - (7) Turn on the vacuum pump. - (8) Turn on the coolant pump. - (9) Make sure coolant is properly directed to saw blade.
-Adjust pressure as needed. - (10) Turn on the saw motor.
+Also check tubing for any sludge accumulation. - (2) Check to see if water jets are properly adjusted with the water flinger and that they are not touching the saw blade, grinding wheel, or spindle. - (3) Check the rocker arm assembly to make sure it has sufficient clearance from the saw blade or grinding wheel and will not hit either if moved forward accidentally.
+Be sure the rocker arm is also resting on the splash shield brace before starting motor. - (4) Be sure rubber pads are properly positioned under the corners of the machine. - (5) Check the belt tension on the drive system and make sure there are no obstructions in the housing. - (6) Check to see that the pins on the vacuum chuck plate do not extend beyond the thickness of your microscope slide. - (7) Empty the coolant trap in the vacuum system. - (8) Turn on the vacuum pump. - (9) Make sure the vacuum switch is in the proper position for desired operation (saw or grinder). - (10) Turn on the coolant pump. - (11) Make sure coolant is properly directed to either saw or grinder.
+Adjust pressure as needed. - (12) Turn on the saw/grinder motor.